When the world moves, we move with it.

 Social Security Fairness Act:

-What it Means for Retirees
+What It Means for Retirees

 In January, the Social Security Fairness Act ended the Windfall Elimination Provision and Government Pension Offset, which had reduced or eliminated Social Security benefits for nearly 3 million people who receive a pension based on work that wasn’t subject to Social Security payroll tax.
 (Most were teachers, firefighters, police officers and other public servants.)